Anestisv/virtual-keyboard/README.md

 ## :information_source: Overview

-This is a virtual keyborad, mobile responsive and easily be integratable in your project.
+This is a virtual keyborad, mobile responsive and easily can be integratable in your project.

 `Supported languages`: